JuliaLang/www.julialang.org/learning/getting-started.md

 ## Developing packages
 It is easy to move from using Julia packages to developing them.
 Most of our contributors started that way.
 If you are the user of a Julia package, please believe that you have the skills to contribute bug fixes and new features.
-Chris Rackaukas has created a video that walks you through the process of creating a new package, or contributing code to an existing package.
+Chris Rackauckas has created a video that walks you through the process of creating a new package, or contributing code to an existing package.
 Find it [here on our Youtube channel](https://www.youtube.com/watch?v=QVmU29rCjaA)

 ## Looking for help